István Román

-István Román (born August 10, 1975) is a Hungarian politician, member of the National Assembly (MP) from Fidesz Szabolcs-Szatmár-Bereg County Regional List between 2010 and 2014.
+István Román (born 10 August 1975) is a Hungarian politician, member of the National Assembly (MP) from Fidesz Szabolcs-Szatmár-Bereg County Regional List between 2010 and 2014.

-Román was elected Vice President of the General Assembly of Szabolcs-Szatmár-Bereg County in 2009.
-He was a member of the Economic and Information Technology Committee from May 14, 2010 to May 5, 2014.
-He was appointed Deputy Secretary of State for Agricultural Vocational Training in June 2014.
-He held the position until 1 August 2017, when he was made Director of the Szabolcs-Szatmár-Bereg County Government Office.
+Román was elected vice president of the General Assembly of Szabolcs-Szatmár-Bereg County in 2009.
+He was a member of the Economic and Information Technology Committee from 14 May 2010 to 5 May 2014.
+He was appointed deputy secretary of state for agricultural vocational training in June 2014.
+He held the position until 1 August 2017, when he was made director of the Szabolcs-Szatmár-Bereg County Government Office.